Connect Care Provider Portal

 This is the way to go if you need information quick.

-How Do I Request Access to CCPP?
+How Can I Register My Clinic for Upcoming Access to CCPP?

 1. Ensure your independent practice has all its privacy controls in place.
 Your clinic must have an up-to-date Privacy Impact Assessment (PIA).

-2. Determine who will be the “Lead Custodian” for your clinic.
+3. Determine who will be the “Lead Custodian” for your clinic.
 The Lead Custodian is the primary point of contact with your clinic.
 You may be familiar with the concept of the Lead Custodian if your clinic uses Alberta Netcare.
 The Lead Custodian manages CCPP for a clinic, such as signing the CCPP Privacy and Security Self-Assessment, confirming user accounts once per year and receiving notifications from AHS about the portal.
 The lead custodian can designate a backup and an administrative person to support them.

-3. If you are interested in using CCPP, the person you select as a Lead Custodian should send an email to ccproviderbridge@ahs.ca identifying your clinic is interested.
+4. If you are interested in using CCPP, the person you select as a Lead Custodian should send an email to ccproviderbridge@ahs.ca identifying your clinic is interested.

 Contact Us